 Skull & Bones

-This isn't the first delay that Skull & Bones has suffered, and it probably won't be the last.
+It's not the first delay Skull & Bones suffered, and it probably won't be the last.
 It was expected to release in Q3/Q4 of 2018 before being pushed into 2019.
-We can see how that panned out as it's 2020 and it has still yet to release.
-Ubisoft plans to launch it sometime after March 2020.
+We can see how that panned out as it's 2021 — and it has still yet to release.

 Vampire: The Masquerade – Bloodlines 2